 Council officers said they had tried to negotiate a longer notice period with Unit4, and a lower price, ‘but they would do neither’.
 They said other councils in Berkshire had also been caught out, and that Unit4 was trying to become ‘a nationwide player for local government’.

-Unit4 such changes in software were ‘very standard in the technology industry’.
-It said if customers agreed to the transition by December, they would be ‘additional time’ to transition to the new software.
+Unit4 said such changes in software were ‘very standard in the technology industry’.
+It said if customers agreed to the transition by December, they would be given ‘additional time’ to transition to the new software.

 The company also said it ‘works with its customers to carefully plan their migration paths to manage expenditure and resources’.